Phil Riley: Career

 When Bauer acquired a number of radio groups in February 2019, they were placed into a hold separate whilst the Competition and Markets Authority investigated the deal.
-Phil was employed as an independent Director to support the management teams of the acquired companies.
+Riley was employed as an independent Director to support the management teams of the acquired companies.

-Outside of his work for Bauer, Phil established Podcast Live, a business that arranges live events for the podcast sector.
+Outside of his work for Bauer, Riley established Podcast Live, a business that arranges live events for the podcast sector.

-In 2021 Riley co-founded Boom Radio which launched on Sunday 14 February 2021.
+In 2021, Riley co-founded Boom Radio which launched on Sunday 14 February 2021.